Containers will distribute your application, while giving you access to theCore of it.

 - Fast provisioning: Containers are provisioned via our API into an already fine tuned infrastructure.
 We can scale up/down or redistribute containers all over the world in seconds, not hours or days.

-- Cost effective: Containers are scaling up super easy.
-So the cost of a small set of containers is so much less than even the smallest cloud instances or droplet or server or VM.
+- Cost efficiency: Containers are scaling up super easy.
+So the cost of a small set of containers is so much less than even the smallest cloud instances, droplets, servers or VM.
 This way we can spread out across many machines without going out of budget.

 - Smooth scaling: Containers can handle application peaks like a charm.
-No downtime even with millions of visits, which is near impossible with old-fashioned centralized VM infrastructure.
+No downtime, even with millions of visits, which is near to impossible with old-fashioned centralized VM infrastructure.

 - Full automation and isolation: Every application is running on many isolated containers.
 The platform is a giant, full-automated, share-nothing pool of individual containers that are living on their own on various locations, using machine learning and AI to take various decisions.